ramtinazimi/brnn/README.md

 Best location means the location where as much customers can be covered, also known as MAXCOV.
 This problem can be solved in O(n²), wheres as n is the number of customers.

-Due to copyright I was not able to publish all the code here but you can still try out the project by downloadig the .jar-file.
+Due to copyright I was not able to publish all the code here but you can still try out the project by downloadig the BRNN.jar file (Click on it.
+You get onto a new link.
+Now Click on 'View Raw').
 This is an applet of the final project.
 Below is a description on how to use the applet.

 If there are any more questions, please be free to contact me.